 Measurement and Surveillance of HIV Epidemics (MeSH Consortium) develops, tests and implements innovative and efficient methods for routine HIV measurement and surveillance among adults and children.
 The Consortium maximizes the potential of data routinely collected through HIV surveillance and service delivery platforms to provide timely information on key outcomes in relevant populations at a level appropriate to support resource allocation and realignment.
 The MeSH Consortium is a research group based at the LSHTM, working closely on HIV mortality measurement with the ALPHA Network group.

-SHAPE UTT project was funded by the MRC/Wellcome and began in January 2017- December 2020, involving Alison Wringe (PI), Jenny Renju (Co-I) and Jim Todd (Co-I), working alongside Alpha Network partners in Karonga (Mia Crampin), Ifakara (Eveline Geubbels) and uMhanyakude (Mosa Moshabela).
+SHAPE UTT project was funded by the MRC/Wellcome and ran January 2017- December 2020, involving Alison Wringe (PI), Jenny Renju (Co-I) and Jim Todd (Co-I), working alongside Alpha Network partners in Karonga (Mia Crampin), Ifakara (Eveline Geubbels) and uMhanyakude (Mosa Moshabela).

 In 2016, the World Health Organization (WHO) recommended the initiation of antiretroviral initiation regardless of immunological status for all people living with HIV (PLHIV), a policy which many African countries adopted in later in the same year.
 Despite the guidance the UN declaration and WHO guidance acknowledge concerns about the feasibility of universal test and treat (UTT) within overburdened, weak health systems.
 Even prior to such ambitious policies many African HIV programmes already experienced sub-optimal HIV testing and retention rates.
 The increased demands on health systems through additional patient loads could lead to drug stock-outs, drug resistance, inadequate patient preparation and poor adherence.